rizen211/submarinesn-torpedoes/API.md

 ### File Locations

-Place OBJ models and textures in the resources directory:
+OBJ models and textures are placed in the resources directory:

 ```
 src/main/resources/